praveenspeaks/TopicSearch/README.md

 # Docker Commands

-There is 2 docker compose file created to run this application, first is to run with the lready created image and pushed to docker hub
+There is 2 docker compose file created to run this application, first is to run with the already created image and pushed to docker hub

 docker-compose up -da